Forecasting the Maintained Score from the OpenSSF Scorecard: A Study of GitHub Repositories Linked to PyPI Packages: Discussion

-\paragraph{Comparative difficulty of forecasting tasks} Across all research questions, a clear hierarchy emerges regarding the forecastability of different representations of the OpenSSF \textit{Maintained} score.
-Tasks that operate on higher levels of abstraction---namely bucketed score~(RQ2) and trend types (RQ4)---consistently achieve higher accuracy than forecasting raw scores (RQ1) or trend slopes~(RQ3).
+Across the research questions, a clear hierarchy emerges regarding the forecastability of different representations of the OpenSSF \textit{Maintained} score.
+Tasks operating on higher abstraction levels, namely bucketed score~(RQ2) and trend types (RQ4), consistently achieve higher accuracy than forecasting raw scores (RQ1) or trend slopes~(RQ3).
 This gradient suggests that maintenance activity exhibits temporal regularities that are more easily captured when short-term noise and fine-grained numeric variability are abstracted away.
+This observation aligns with prior work emphasizing that forecasting performance depends strongly on how temporal patterns and data characteristics are represented and modeled~\cite{spiliotis2023time, li2024deep}.